jsigbiz/spec/README.md

 ## Specification

 `jsig` specifies values and describes their types.
 It can be used to describe a single value, for example a variable or a configuration object.
 It can also describe a function as a value, and its relationship between its parameters and a return value.
 This relationship is called the function's signature.
+It can also be used to create named types to be used in other signatures

 ### Basic Types